ManimCommunity/manim/docs/source/installation/for_dev.rst

 Manim Installation For Developers with pip
 ******************************************

-If you'd like to contribute to and/or help develop ``manim-community``, you can clone this repository to your local device.
+If you'd like to contribute to and/or help develop the community maintained version of ``manim``, you can clone this repository to your local device.
 To do this, first make sure you have ``git`` installed.

 .. code-block:: bash